-Maintaining 6-foot distance from other individuals in classrooms, (where possible) and in, common areas such as common areas such as

-- -hallways, stairways, and restrooms. - Desks should be at least 6 feet apart or not moved from the original position

-• Gathering s of large groups of students isn prohibited in campus buildings to the extent required by law.
-As a general guide, wherever possible, students should not assemble in groups larger than ten (10) outside of the classroom without explicit permission from Student Affairs.
+- Maintaining 6-foot distance from other individuals in classrooms, (where possible) and in common areas such as hallways, stairways and restrooms. - Desks should be at least 6 feet apart or not move from the original position. - Gatherings of large groups of students is prohibited in campus buildings to the extent required by law.
+As general guide, wherever possible, students should not assemble in groups larger than ten (10) outside of the classroom without explicit permission from Student Affairs.
 In such gatherings, there must not be any sharing of items or physical contact between students unless there is an emergency.